-The difference between public and private college tuition is far less than many families assume, thanks to merit and need-based grants and the Tuition Assistance Grant (TAG).
+The difference between public and private college tuition is far less than many families assume, thanks to merit scholarships, need-based grants, federal and state aid.
 Last year, private colleges awarded more than $270 million in grants and scholarships.
-EMU’s honors program can cover half to all of tuition costs, and grants are also available children of alumni, faculty and staff.
-EMU also matches church donations toward tuition.
+EMU’s honors program can cover half of tuition costs.
+EMU also matches church grants.
 Estimate your academic scholarship online now!

-Bottom line: Some 98% of students at EMU receive some type of financial assistance.
-Over $13 million in EMU funded aid was given to students in the last year!
+Bottom line: Approximately 98% of students at EMU receive some type of financial assistance.
+Over $13 million in EMU funded aid was given to students last year!

 Myth: It’s easy for a high-income family to afford, but harder for a middle-class family.

-Reality: Now more than ever, private colleges are protecting their financial aid budgets and enrolling students from all income levels.
+Reality: Private colleges are enrolling students from all income levels.
 In fact, national studies have shown that students attending private colleges, on average, have a similar family income as those attending public colleges.
 In Virginia, private colleges enroll a higher percentage of federal Pell Grant recipients (typically students from families with incomes of $40,000 or less) and minority students than public colleges.
 The media often cites large figures when discussing national student debt.
 They don’t mention that up to 40% of all student debt is for graduate education.

 Myth: Public or private college – there really isn’t much difference.

 Reality: Parents should compare the time it takes to graduate as well as overall graduation rates, class size, student/faculty ratio and personal attention received by students.
 Private colleges will rank favorably.

 EMU’s student/faculty ratio is 10:1, and professors serve as mentors present in many ways across campus.
 Students and faculty work together on cutting-edge research, planning university chapel and other faith gatherings, and much more.
 Cross-cultural study has been core to EMU’s curriculum for three decades, providing students with a life-changing lens through which to view their own development.
 These components prepare students to serve and lead in a global context.